I'm a PhD student in Tsinghua University, supervised by Profs Jun Zhu and Bo Zhang.

 - The function-space view is important for overparameterized priors like BNNs, because there is a combinatorial number of local maximas in the "weight space", and you can't believe your inference algorithm covers them all.

-Too bad we still haven't figured out how to do it properly (in the general case), after all these years.
+Too bad we still haven't figured out how to do it properly in the most general case, after all these years.

 - But if you can afford to train an ensemble of models, this works well in practice.